wesleychristelis/ngrx-poc/README.md

 ## NgRx Dev Tools: (Setup include integration and router: Allows for full time travel debugging)

-* NgRX Store Freeze (Ensure we right our reducers correctly)
+* NgRX Store Freeze (Ensure we right our reducers correctly) (https://github.com/brandonroberts/ngrx-store-freeze)
+  * (npm i --save-dev ngrx-store-freeze)
-  * Helps make sure we dont mutate the store data at the level of our components ,so we indeed follow the principles of the store             architecture.
+  * Helps make sure we don't mutate the store data at the level of our components, so we indeed follow the principles of the store             architecture.
+  * It ensures this by making your store state immutable in dev mode.

 * Router Store integration module